-CEZ, a.s.'
-(Baa1 stable) credit quality is supported by its leading position in the Czech electricity market and well-balanced vertical integration; the low-cost nature of its nuclear and lignite power generation fleet; the relatively stable and predictable cash flow generated by its electricity distribution activities in the Czech Republic; and its modest leverage, with our projection of funds from operations (FFO)/net debt of above 25% for the next two years.
+CEZ's credit quality is supported by its leading position in the Czech electricity market and well-balanced vertical integration; the low-cost nature of its nuclear and lignite power generation fleet; and the relatively stable and predictable cash flow generated by its electricity distribution activities in the Czech Republic.

-These positives are counterbalanced by the company's relatively high exposure to merchant power generation, which, together with the mining segment, accounted for over 80% of EBITDA for the 12 months that ended September 2023 given recent high wholesale prices, and volatility in commodity prices; its limited geographical diversification; its exposure to decarbonisation policies because of its centralised and carbon-intensive (lignite and coal) power generation; and the risks associated with its large investment plan, which encompasses new solar, gas and nuclear capacity in the Czech Republic, as well as continued large investments into its distribution network.
+These positives are counterbalanced by the company's relatively high exposure to merchant power generation, which, together with the mining segment, accounted for 82% of EBITDA in 2023 given recent high wholesale prices, and volatility in commodity prices; its limited geographical diversification; its exposure to decarbonisation policies because of its centralised and carbon-intensive (lignite and coal) power generation; and the risks associated with its large investment plan, which encompasses new solar, gas and nuclear capacity in the Czech Republic, as well as continued large investments into its distribution network.